 The flash flood that killed ten people in Arizona highlights how dangerous and unpredictable rainstorms can become, even far away from your location, particularly if an area has been previously burned.

 Often, people want to camp on flatter surfaces that can be found at the mouths of canyons where seemingly innocent creeks trickle by, but those flat surfaces were put there from past flood events.

 Upstream rains draining to narrow channels can quickly gain a lot of energy.
 That energy picks up rocks, mud, trees, and debris along the way, sending a thick slurry of deadly material rushing downstream.

 If the floodwaters don’t get you, the debris being carried in them certainly can.
 Avoid camping in drainages (even dry ones), at the mouths of canyons, or in low areas where water may accumulate; and be very aware of the weather upstream from your location.

-If you notice that the site you want to camp at has a bunch of large boulders laying around, look up!
+If you notice that the site you want to camp at has a bunch of large boulders lying around, look up!
 Is there a cliff or an outcropping of rock above you?

 Chances are that those boulders laying around fell (or rolled) there from somewhere.
 Avoid camping under cliffs, exposed rock faces, or talus slopes.
 Keep in mind that rocks can bounce and roll down a slope quite a distance.